butyi/sci2can/README.md

 ### Power supply

-Power input starts with D1 diode for reverse polarity protection.
+Power input starts with Ds1 diode for reverse polarity protection.
-A 7805 replacement circuit was designed on the main board.
+Same circuit as 7805 replacement was designed on the main board.
 Search "7805 replacement switching regulator" on Internet.
 It uses ME3116.
 1A output, max input voltage is 40V.
-I just recognized, overvoltage protector diode is needed on the input.
+I just recognized, transient suppression diode is needed on the input.
+Without this protection the supply could damaged at 24V due sparks during switch on.
 I have choosen SMAJ33A.
-Without this protection the supply could damaged at 24V due to switch on sparks.
-I use ElCo capacitor on input.
+There is electrolit capacitor on input voltage.
-There are also some filter capacitors around.
-Once is at the microcontroller.
+There are also some filter capacitors on uC supply.
+Once is very close to the microcontroller.

 ### BDM port